CodePushGo/website/src/content/blog/en/how-cicd-tools-trigger-ota-updates.md

 ## Conclusion: Automated OTA Updates

-With automated OTA updates integrated into CI/CD pipelines, Capacitor deployments can move from weekly cycles to hourly updates.
-[JFrog](https://jfrog.com/) highlights this efficiency boost, noting an **85% faster deployment rate** for Capacitor apps [\[3\]](https://jfrog.com/blog/devops-and-cicd-for-iot/) and **95% adoption rates** in stable networks [\[5\]](https://qbee.io/iot-ota/).
+With automated OTA updates integrated into CI/CD pipelines, React Native deployments can move from weekly cycles to hourly updates.
+[JFrog](https://jfrog.com/) highlights this efficiency boost, noting an **85% faster deployment rate** for React Native apps [\[3\]](https://jfrog.com/blog/devops-and-cicd-for-iot/) and **95% adoption rates** in stable networks [\[5\]](https://qbee.io/iot-ota/).
 These results come from removing manual steps and simplifying the update process.

 For development teams, this approach offers clear advantages.
 Among [ESP-IDF](https://www.espressif.com/en/products/sdks/esp-idf) users, **73% of teams** now use pre-merge CI checks [\[1\]](https://embeddedartistry.com/blog/2024/01/15/exploring-serverless-ci-cd-for-embedded-devices/)[\[2\]](https://github.com/becem-gharbi/esp-ota-cicd), leading to higher-quality releases before production.
 These efforts align with the earlier discussion on data-driven deployment strategies.

 Automated pipelines also ensure updates are delivered reliably using compressed formats and delta updates.
-By combining automated testing, phased rollouts, and performance tracking, teams can manage Capacitor app updates with both efficiency and security.
+By combining automated testing, phased rollouts, and performance tracking, teams can manage React Native app updates with both efficiency and security.